DataDog/datadog-cloudformation-resources/README.md

 # Datadog-AWS CloudFormation

 [AWS CloudFormation][1] gives you templates to describe, configure, and provision all of the AWS resources in your environment at once.
-The Datadog-AWS CloudFormation provider allows you to interact with the supported Datadog resources.
+The Datadog-AWS CloudFormation Resources allow you to interact with the supported Datadog resources.
 To get started:

 1. In your terminal, use the [aws-cli tool][2] to register a Datadog resource.